MinchalaVenkatSunil/ML_DCASE2023Task2DataSet/README.md

 **Google Cloud Authentication**
 - Obtain a service account key (JSON file) and save it as 'mldocker-key-gcp.json' in the project root
+- TODO: Need to implement authentication for production

 **Google cloud storage Bucket**
 - Create a bucket named 'dcase2023bucketdataset' and transfer the data set with a similar DCASEDataSet format like test, train, attributes_00.csv, etc. As we move on, we will collect the data from the source directly, and the next steps will continue.